setup the DNS config (NS) tunnel.joepucc.io nameserver.joepucc.io. (A) nameserver.joepucc.io 184.108.40.206 # you'll want to enable port 53 communication on the server sudo ufw allow 53 # check with sudo ufw status # check it with https://code.kryo.se/iodine/check-it/ # install iodine on client and

 I always found it annoying that you couldn't use the WiFi on planes for free.
 It turns out that they allow DNS traffic through (e.g. the domain you're trying to visit gets resolved to an IP address).
 So you can piggyback TCP off this DNS traffic and get free internet on planes.
-All you nede is a server (on the ground, with a static IP, always connected to the internet that you can tunnel to).read more Resources and Instructions
+All you nede is a server (on the ground, with a static IP, always connected to the internet that you can tunnel to).read more Note: after revisiting this 6/24/22, here were the commands that worked.
+This is kind of specific to my config, but should be pretty easily generalizable.
+The other guides tended to overexplain.

 Guide Link: http://mmaton.com/2013/01/dns-tunnelling-made-simple/